Skip to main content

 Can I reserve a name for my Kansas LLC?

 Yes.
-You’ll want to submit the Temporary Reservation of Business Entity Name form to the Kansas Secretary of State.
-The cost is $30 to reserve a name if you file online or $35 if you file by mail.
+You’ll want to submit the Kansas registered agent form to the Kansas Secretary of State.
+The cost is $30 to reserve a name if you file through the Kansas Secretary of State website or $35 if you file by mail.
 If you submit a paper form via fax, there’s an additional $20 processing fee, bringing the total to $55.
 Once you’ve filed, the Secretary of State will reserve your name for 120 days.

 Do I need a Kansas business license?